brian-team/brian2tools/docs_sphinx/user/exporter_user.rst

 Working example
 ---------------

-As a demonstration we use simple unconnected Integrate&Fire neurons model with refractoriness and given initial values.
+As a demonstration, we use a simple unconnected Integrate & Fire neuron model with refractoriness and given initial values.

 .. code:: python

     from brian2 import *
-    import brian2lems
+    import brian2tools.nmlexport

     set_device('neuroml2', filename="nml2model.xml")